Many of us struggle in a heat wave. And as temperatures rise across Europe, knowing how to stay cool in warm weather is increasingly important.

-Due to global warming our summers are becoming hotter and longer in duration so tips to stay cool are increasingly relevant.
+Because of global warming, our summers are becoming hotter and longer.
+So tips to stay cool are increasingly relevant.
 From the clothes we wear, to the food and drink we consume we can incorporate small changes during our day to help keep us cool.

 9 Top Hacks for Staying Cool